Why are there different nbn™ speeds?

 What is a co-existence period?

-Co-existence period is where nbn™ Fibre to the Node (FTTN) and Fibre to the Basement (FTTB) services share the same network infrastructure with older copper services which will impact the speed that you can receive.
+Co-existence period is where nbn™ Fibre to the Node (FTTN), Fibre to the Basement (FTTB) and Fibre to the Curb (FTTC) services share the same network infrastructure with older copper services which will impact the speed that you can receive.
 18-month after the initial rollout of the nbn™ the old copper services will be switched off, ending co-existence period and enabling you to achieve maximum possible line speed.

 How does network capacity affect my speed?